sunnyStefi/spring-security-basics/README.md

 [write this as readme for a github project.
 Fill in text in the following section:
-# 🔐 Spring Security Basics 02 | ..title here
+# 🔐 Spring Security Basics 02 | HTTPS

 Welcome to the **Spring Security Basics** series!
 In this branch,